avatar-kaleb/kalebmckelvey-site/blog/the-levels-of-integrity-where-do-you-fall.md

 The post explains a Reddit post, where the author was able to jip a grocer and save $200 money because of mislabeled meat prices.
 Josh believes there are two levels for integrity: you either have it, or you don't.
 Extreme perhaps, and after thinking on this post a few times, my mind's convinced.
 You either have it, or you don't.

 One can argue here that people can change and people do change throughout their life.
-I would definitely agree and like Wale says, if you change, may you change for the better.
+I would agree and like Wale says, if you change, may you change for the better.
 If you are making that change, great!!
 Until you are on the 100% integrity side, then you still don't have it - you have some.

 The article ends with a recommendation to isolate the people who don't have integrity from your life.
 Whether they are family, friends, or business partners, someone who can be bought for small amounts of money isn't people you can trust in the long run.
 The best course of action would be to follow the famous golden rule, inform the clerk of the mistake, pay for the meat at full price, then sleep better that night knowing you did the right thing!
 Exchanging perspective-changing ideas to become better demonstrates the benefits of the internet.

-This life-changing post has transformed me into someone who will absolutely let the clerk know of a mislabeled price in the future.
+This life-changing post has transformed me into someone who will let the clerk know of a mislabeled price in the future.

 - - -